shervinea/cheatsheet-translation/fr/cs-229-linear-algebra.md

 **51. Hessian ― Let f:Rn→R be a function and x∈Rn be a vector.
 The hessian of f with respect to x is a n×n symmetric matrix, noted ∇2xf(x), such that:**

 &#10230; Hessienne ― Soit f:Rn→R une fonction et x∈Rn un vecteur.
-La hessienne de f par rapport à x est une matrice symmetrique n×n, notée ∇2xf(x), telle que :
+La hessienne de f par rapport à x est une matrice symétrique n×n, notée ∇2xf(x), telle que :

 <br>